Training Opportunities at Aurora Health Care

 - Cumulative GPA of 3.0 from an accredited school of nursing.

 - Be "in good standing" with your school and demonstrate a satisfactory attendance record.

 - Required acceptance into the program no later than six months before graduation as an RN.

 Interested employees who meet the above qualifications can fill out the attached questionnaire

-Application deadline for classes:
+Application process for classes: Download Application (PDF, 380kb).